obal3588/lesson-w10d02-mongo-mongoose-intro/install_mongo.md

 ## Set data location

-In terminal type `mongod` to run the mongo server.
+In terminal type `brew services start mongodb` to run the mongo server.

 You will probably get an error saying
 > "Data directory `/data/db` not found., terminating"